Phoenix Astrophotography Workshop

 -Food and snacks.

 Workshop attendees will also get an Overview PDF at the end of the workshop and exclusive access to my Facebook Alumni group!
-In this group I have over 65+ members who have attended my workshop and is a great place to post questions, events, and even meet up with fellow alumni's!
+In this group I have over 100+ members who have attended my workshop and is a great place to post questions, events, and even meet up with fellow alumni's!
+I also provide live editing sessions and video tutorials in here!

 I welcome all skill levels to my workshops.
 Please keep in mind that this is not a photography 101 course, so all participants should have working knowledge how to navigate their camera menus and a basic understanding shooting in Manual mode.
 I keep my group sizes small so I can attend to each individuals needs throughout the workshop and rarely bring out my camera.
 If you are worried about not receiving enough direction or you have never shot the night sky before, please consider taking a Private 1-on-1 Workshop.
 As far as physically difficulty is concerned, there is ~2 miles of hiking on flat terrain involved throughout the night.
 We will not be close to our cars so be prepared to hike on desert terrain with your camera bag, tripod, and camping chair.
 Please bring enough water with you as well!